From tradition to tradition second run, "Hang Trong Tet painting" exhibition in Hanoi

 Hang Trong Tet painting exhibition poster - Photo: hanoigrapevine

-The exhibition is held at Nam Huong Pavillon, 75 Hang Trong, Hanoi till March 31st, from 9 am to 4 pm daily.
+The exhibition is being held at Nam Huong Pavilion, located at 75 Hang Trong, Hanoi, and will run until March 31, 2025.
+It is open daily from 9 AM to 4 PM.

 Comments (0)